Upcoming Events

 Thursday, October 5, 2023 4:00pm to 5:30pm

+What happens when a mother and daughter with different political concerns discuss issues of race in America?
 In 2015 on a visit home to Alabama, Patricia Foster and her mother argue over the riots in Ferguson, Missouri.
 This encounter becomes the catalyst for Foster’s visit to Africatown in Plateau, Alabama (40 miles from her hometown), where the last American slave ship, the Clotilda, arrived in 1860 after the U.S. had abolished the international slave trade in 1808.
+What Foster discovers...